Peer-reviewed veterinary case report

 Plain-English summary

-A male dog and a male cat were both having problems related to swelling in their kidneys, known as hydronephrosis.
-They were found to have ectopic ureters, which means their ureters (the tubes that carry urine from the kidneys to the bladder) were not in the usual position, but surprisingly, neither had issues with leaking urine.
-The veterinarians used several imaging tests and surgery to diagnose and treat the condition.
-They were able to remove one of the affected ureters and connect the remaining one to the bladder properly.
-Both pets showed good improvement after their treatment, with follow-ups showing positive results for 18 months and 3 years.
+A male dog and a male cat were both brought in for signs of kidney swelling (hydronephrosis).
+They were diagnosed with ectopic ureters, which means their ureters were not connected to the bladder in the usual way, but surprisingly, neither had urinary incontinence.
+After using imaging tests and performing surgery, the vets removed one of the affected ureters and connected the remaining one to the bladder.
+Both pets showed good recovery and had no further issues during follow-ups of 18 months and 3 years later.

 Abstract